Suspect in murders of newlyweds in Utah identified as McDonald’s worker

 Adam Pinkusiewicz, who took his own life in September, was identified by Grand County authorities as suspect

-Utah authorities have named the suspect in the murders of newlyweds Kylen Schulte and Crystal Turner as Adam Pinkusiewicz, who worked at the same McDonald’s as Ms Turner - who was found shot to death last August, along with her wife, at a campsite near Moab.
+Utah authorities have named the suspect in the murders of newlyweds Kylen Schulte and Crystal Turner as Adam Pinkusiewicz, who worked at the same McDonald’s as Ms Turner.
+She was found shot to death last August, along with her wife, at a campsite near Moab.

-Pinkusiewicz had been identified as a person of interest in the case after the women’s bodies were found, but authorities couldn’t find him; he took his own life a month after the murders, Grand County Sheriff Steven White said Wednesday at a press conference.
+Pinkusiewicz had been identified as a person of interest in the case after the women’s bodies were found, but authorities couldn’t find him; he took his own life a month after the murders, Grand County Sheriff Steven White said on Wednesday at a press conference.

 The former McDonald’s employee confessed to killing the two women before his death, revealing details only known to investigators, according to the sheriff’s office.